 Do I really need all the items on the equipment list?

 Yes.
 We have selected the gear required for your program with great care in the hope that we will be prepared for any weather conditions.
 It can snow at any time of year in the mountains.

 What kind of physical conditioning should I be doing to prepare?

 Most backcountry skiing and ski mountaineering challenges involve long duration and medium to low intensity.
 All of our ski trips require very good physical fitness.
 To participate in any of our ski mountaineering trips, you should be able to hike or climb for 5 to 6 hours with a 20 to 40 pound pack and ascend 3,000 to 4,000 feet of vertical gain per day.

 In order to prepare for such a feat, you should be exercising 3 to 4 times per week for at least one hour per session.
 We recommend doing long hikes on your days off that are at least 6-8 hours long and involve at least 3,000 vertical feet of ascent and descent.

-The guide will make a decision to turn back if he feels the expedition has been placed in jeopardy.
+The guide will make a decision to turn back if he feels the ski tour has been placed in jeopardy.
 We are not in a position to evaluate your fitness level, so it is up to you to evaluate it.
 If you are overweight or are in poor health, please consult your doctor before signing up for any trip.

 Do I tip my guides?

-While it is not required it is customary to tip your guide if you feel they did a standout job.
+While it is not required, it is customary to tip your guide if you feel they did a standout job.